 Specific techniques may also be used to empower local communities.
 Participatory geographic information systems using improved technology can improve governance and transparency (McCall 2003).
 Even projects that may not have explicitly committed to empowerment, but allow people to control project development and management, can lead to further development.
 Bunch and Lopez (1995) evaluated the long-term effect of development projects in Central America.
 In many cases, communities had abandoned technologies that had been adopted with the support of the development agency.
-When the communities had initially adopted the technologies, they were successful and appropriate for the communities had learned the process of implementing a new technology, they were able to adapt.
+When the communities had initially adopted the technologies, they were successful and appropriate for the community.
+Over time, the political, social, and economic environments changed and, because communities had learned the process of implementing a new technology, they were able to adapt.
 The realization that a specific engineering project can also be a catalyst for change and the long-term development of a community should help engineers incorporate specific participatory tools and education within the design of the project (Davis and Garvey 1993; Regmi and Fawcett 1999; Ely 2005).